See what questions

 Waardenburg syndrome: Waardenburg syndrome is listed as a type of (or associated with) the following medical conditions in our database:

-The disease was named for Petrus Johannes Waardenburg, a Dutch ophthalmologist (1886-1979) who was the first to notice that people...(Source: Genes and Disease by the National Center for Biotechnology)
+The disease was named for Petrus Johannes Waardenburg, a Dutch ophthalmologist (1886-1979) who was the first to notice that people with two...(Source: Genes and Disease by the National Center for Biotechnology)

 Source - NIH